ArcticTech/arctictech.github.io/_posts/Github/23-07-18-Github-Starter.md

 ```

 ### Setup SSH Key
 In order this up locally, you will need the local SSH key associated with your account.
 If you haven't set one up yet then do the following.
-See this link for a more detailed guide: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
+See this guide on [using ssh with Github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for details.

 1. Run ssh-keygen, to create your key in ```~/.ssh/id_ed25519```.
 ```